RELAXED FIVE DAY KANGAROO ISLAND ITINERARY 2023

 Alternatively, if you are not comfortable driving on unsealed roads after breakfast, head back towards Kingscote and take the Playford Highway via Parndana, where you can stop and visit the KI Wildlife Park.
 From here, there is a sealed road down to Stokes Bay, and the round trip is actually no longer this way than along the unsealed road.

-While there are kangaroos and wallabies around the island, we spotted more along the side of Stokes Bay Road than anywhere else we drove.
+While there were kangaroos and wallabies around the island, we spotted more along the side of Stokes Bay Road than anywhere else we drove.
 We also spotted a couple of echidnas from the car who moved quickly when we stopped to snap a photo.
-It was 11am by now, so we were pretty surprised there were so many by the road.
+It was 11am by now, so we were pretty surprised there were so many by the roadside.

 Kangaroo Island Wildlife Park